Chukwueze shines as Villarreal triumph over Deportivo Alaves | Goal.com

 The Super Eagles star featured prominently in his 20th league appearance this season as the Yellow Submarine clinched all three points at Estadio de Mendizorroza.

-Chukwueze struck four shots, the most from any player in the encounter, with two hitting the target and completed two dribbles to help his side claim their ninth win of the season.
+Chukwueze struck four shots, the most from any player in the encounter, with two hitting the target.
+He completed two dribbles to help his side claim their ninth win of the season.

 Joselu cancelled out Carlos Bacca’s opener for the Yellow Submarine before Fernando Nino notched the winning goal late into the game.